ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 tools and you are responsible for your choice.
 ```

 I decided to use Ansible.
-I also have good experience with SaltStack, but I think it is too hard (complex) for lab.
+I also have good experience with SaltStack, but I think it is too complex for the lab.

 ## 4.4 Using SCM tool, write a playbook tasks to deliver and run your application to cloud instance/local VM.